 Access to Fresh Produce

-One of the great pleasures when driving around Italy in the late spring and early summer is to observe the lush and rather magnificent-looking fields full of agriculture, not to mention the well-maintained, vegetable gardens in most homes.
+One of the great pleasures of driving around Italy in the late spring and early summer is to observe the lush and rather magnificent-looking fields full of agriculture.
+And then there are the well-maintained, vegetable gardens in most homes.

-Corn, wheat, vineyards, tomatoes, zucchinis and other crops are all lush and healthy looking.
+Corn, wheat, grapes (for wine) tomatoes, zucchinis and other crops are all lush and healthy looking.
 It is little wonder the fruit and vegetable stores and the produce in markets looks so good.
-When you pick up a tomato it has that lovely, home-grown smell you just don’t get if you buy from a supermarket.
+When you pick up a tomato it has that lovely, home-grown smell.

 Not only does food look good here but it tastes good.
 Another interesting food observation when you travel around Europe is they don’t really waste anything.
 Its not just steak you see in a butcher store but the offal and bones as well.
 Everything that can be sold is sold.